jmilet/jmilet.github.io/_posts/2015-02-14-active_once.markdown

 I'm not quite sure whether this solution has any problem I'm not aware of.
 I've tried to follow the patters I've learnt reading the Erlang and Elixir books that cover the topic.
-I could have got something wrong so, please, read those books and get accuarate explanations about how these things actually work.
+I could have gotten something wrong so, please, read those books and get accuarate explanations about how these things actually work.